Do Harvard reference lists have formatting rules?

 Finally, don’t forget that the order of your references in your reference list is important too.
 What do you notice about the example list above?
 How have those sources been ordered?
 Hopefully you can tell that most references are ordered alphabetically from A to Z, with ‘Atkinson’ coming first and ‘Smith’ being placed last.
 But what should a student do when two different sources have the same authors, such as Jones (1999) and Jones (2015)?
 Clearly, in this instance, the Harvard style recommends a chronological ordering as an alphabetical one is insufficient.

-For more information about these topics, consider studying our general course on references and reference lists.
-Otherwise, good work on completing this short course and best of luck with completing our Lesson 2 Worksheet to check your knowledge, progress and English proficiency.
+For more information about these topics, consider studying our general reader on references and reference lists.
+Otherwise, good work on completing this short reader and best of luck with completing our Chapter 2 Worksheet to check your knowledge, progress and English proficiency.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.